pnp/script-samples/scripts/spo-generate-sp-storage-savings-report/README.md

 ## Implementation

-- Open VS Code or similar editor , ensure you are using POwerShell 7.2 or above
+- Open VS Code or similar editor , ensure you are using PowerShell 7.2 or above
 - Create a new file
 - Write a script as below,
 - Change the variables to target to your environment, site, document library, document path, max count